Cancer treatments vary in their likelihood of affecting the ability to have children in both men and women.

 Moving the ovaries out of the radiation field: Surgery is sometimes helpful to surgically remove the ovaries out of the pelvis and reattaching them to a place where they wouldn’t be subject to such a high dose of radiation.

-Fertility preservation options for men may vary and include:
+Fertility preservation options for men include: